The infamous banana ball python is one of the most beautiful single combination morph.

 Currently you can find the banana ball python for as little as $250/ £200 which is crazy to think when just 8 years ago this was valued at $20,000.

-It is unlikely for them to become much cheaper than this, so now is the perfect time to get yourself a pet banana ball python for a bargain price tag.
+It is unlikely for them to become much cheaper than this, so now is the perfect time to get yourself a pet banana ball python.

 Whats The Difference